 Hi!
 People call me Tom.

 Working for the County is fun.
-Recently I migrated an ASP.NET Core 2.2 Web app to Core 3.0 with no impact on
+Recently I helped build an internal application to organize the intake of

 - 28.1K Users a Month

 - ~50% of Users on IE 11 or Below

 My primary responsibility at Kitsap County was maintaining the public parcel information system.
 Parcel